kaapana/kaapana/services/base/fastapi-backend/README.md

 3. Install the chart into your platofrm `helm install kaapana-backend backend-chart/`

 Your backend pod will have the code directly mounted via a volume called `fastapi-dev-files`.
 Since fastapi is able to detect changes, it will reload every time you edit a file in the backend folder.
 To have continious logging use `kubectl logs POD-NAME -n base -f`.

+**Note:** Dev mode opens a NodePort for the backend on port 5000 for direct access.
+Authentification is disabled here.